Frequently Asked Questions

 Q: What classes will I take as an Honors student, and are they more difficult than other classes?

 A: Honors courses are designed to engage and challenge academically talented and motivated students.
 Students who enter the Honors Program as freshmen complete 36 Honors credits, including Honors general education courses, upper-division Honors seminars, and an Honors capstone project.
 The Honors curriculum is compatible with the requirements of all majors, and many Honors courses double-count for students’ regular general education and major requirements.
 Honors courses offer a chance to learn and interact in a smaller, less formal setting where students are motivated and energetic.
 The courses aren't necessarily more work, but they do place more responsibility on students to take charge of their learning.
-See the curriculum requirementspage for more information.
+See the

 Q: Will Honors Program courses be like Honors courses I took in high school?